Cynopolis/Mandril-Coater/README.md

 	- This is sent when the GCode queue is empty on the controller
 - !1;
 	- This is sent when the GCode queue is full on the controller
+- !2;
+	- Acknowledge.
+The command has been recieved and put in the queue